Webcam St. Peter's Basilica (Vatican City)

 Site of origin of the Webcam Basilica di San Pietro: here

 Hotel Basilica di San Pietro

 - Looking for Hotels in Basilica di San Pietro?
 Hotel Basilica di San Pietro

 Information St. Peter's Basilica

-St. Peter's Basilica (; ) is a Late Renaissance church located within Vatican City.
+The Papal Basilica of St. Peter in the Vatican, or simply St. Peter's Basilica (; ), is a Late Renaissance church located within Vatican City.

 Designed principally by Donato Bramante, Michelangelo, Carlo Maderno and Gian Lorenzo Bernini, St. Peter's is the most renowned work of Renaissance architecture and as "the greatest of all churches of Christendom".

 St. Peter's is famous as a place of pilgrimage, for its liturgical functions.
-Because of its location in the Vatican, the Pope presides at a number of services throughout the year, drawing audiences of 15,000 to over 80,000 people, either within the Vatican Basilica, or in St. Peter's Square.
-St. Peter's has many strong historical associations, with the Early Christian church, the papacy, the Protestant Reformation and Counter-reformation, and with numerous artists, most significantly Michelangelo.
+Because of its location in the Vatican, the Pope presides at a number of liturgies throughout the year, drawing audiences of 15,000 to over 80,000 people, either within the Basilica or its adjoining St. Peter's Square.
+St. Peter's has many strong historical associations, with the Early Christian Church, the Papacy, the Protestant Reformation and Catholic Counter-reformation, and with numerous artists, most significantly Michelangelo.
 As a work of architecture, it is regarded as the greatest building of its age.
 St. Peter's is one of the four churches of Rome that hold the rank of Major Basilica.
-Contrary to popular misconception, it is not a cathedral as it is not the seat of a bishop; the cathedra of the Pope (as Bishop of Rome) is located in the Archbasilica of St. John Lateran. [...leggi tutto...]
+Contrary to popular misconception, it is not a cathedral because it is not the seat of a bishop; the Cathedra of the Pope as Bishop of Rome is located in the Archbasilica of St. John Lateran. [...leggi tutto...]